NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 == Description ==

-Accept Visa, MasterCard, American Express, Discover, and more directly on your store with the YouCan Pay gateway for WooCommerce.
+Accept Visa, MasterCard, American Express, and more directly on your store with the YouCan Pay for WooCommerce.

 = Take Credit card payments easily and directly on your store =

 The YouCan Pay plugin extends WooCommerce allowing you to take payments directly on your store via YouCan Pay’s API.

 YouCan Pay is a simple way to accept payments online.
-With YouCan Pay you can accept Visa, MasterCard, American Express, Discover directly on your store.
+With YouCan Pay you can accept Visa, MasterCard, American Express directly on your store.

 = Why choose YouCan Pay? =